 The project will upgrade the Western Highway between Stawell and the SA border in north-west Victoria.
-The project will undertake selected bellmouth sealing and pavement improvement works, as well as undertake an assessment to identify potential projects for the development of a new 30-year Western Highway Corridor Strategy.
-The project complements an existing project to upgrade the Western Highway between Stawell and the SA border, to which the Australian Government is contributing $40.4 million and the Victorian Government is contributing $8.5 million.
+The project will upgrade pavement, remodel and improve selected roundabouts and intersections, and contribute to an assessment to identify potential projects for the development of a new 30-year Western Highway Corridor Strategy.

 The project is expected to improve safety and efficiency for all road users of this key transport corridor.

 The estimated cost of the project is $20 million.
 The Australian and Victorian governments are each contributing $10 million.